 News

-REG is pleased to announce a call of expression of interest for researchers to participate in the Study “Population size estimate and assessment of needs in HIV among PLHIV and KP in foreign migrants in Kazakhstan”.
-RESEARCH RATIONALE The Republic of Kazakhstan, as a country receiving a large number of foreign migrants, is one of
+REG is pleased to announce a call of expression of interest for researchers to participate in the analytical project “Mapping population size and HIV service needs for migrant key populations in Kazakhstan” for a Remote registration and treatment mechanism development.
+RESEARCH RATIONALE The Republic of Kazakhstan, as a country receiving a large number of foreign

 The Regional Expert Group on Migration and Health presents a new publication: “HIV Service Package for Migrants and Refugees in the EECA region”